Market Report; 251 Pages

 - Cancer stem cells, which give rise to clonal populations of cells that form tumors or disperse in the body

-Currently, the following compose the majority of stem cell research product sales worldwide:
+Specifically, the following compose the majority of stem cell product sales:

 - Primary antibodies to stem cell antigens

 - Stem cell protein purification and analysis tools

 - Tools for DNA and RNA-based characterization of stem cells